darshan-06/Sui-Move-cheat-sheet/README.md

 ```

 ### Example 3: Emitting an Event After Transfer
+*Short Description:* Shows how to transfer an object using `transfer_object` and then emit an event to log the transfer activity.
 ```move
 public entry fun transfer_with_event(obj: MyStruct, recipient: address, ctx: &mut TxContext) {
     transfer_object(obj, recipient, ctx);